 A study of how ecologists manage wild animals for the benefit of humans.
 Managed species include species that are hunted as well as species that are the target of non-consumptive uses.
 Topics include population dynamics, biodiversity, social and economic issues, and ecosystem management.
 In addition, the lab will emphasize field techniques and the data used to monitor and manage populations.
-Prerequisite: BIOL 1503 and ENV 1112, 1401, 1402, or 1403.
+Prerequisite: ENV 1401 and 1404 (BIOL 1503 recommended).